DenzelBraithwaite/Vault-of-Knowledge/c#.md

 #### Raw String Literals
 A raw string literal is useful for creating multi-line strings and for providing a syntax that doesn't require escaping characters a normal **string literal** would (e.g. `"escape \"backslash\""` **&rarr;** `escape "backslash"`).
 It starts and ends with **at least three** double quotes (`"""`), if you want to add three double quotes **inside** the string then add extra double quotes to the start and end of the string.
 If the raw string literal is on one line, the double quotes(`"""`) need to be one the same line.
 If it spans multiple lines then the double quotes must be on their own line.
-You can read more on &rarr; [Microsoft's official Strings and string literals guide](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#raw-string-literals).
+You can read more on &rarr; [Microsoft's official Learn C# Guide | Raw string literals](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#raw-string-literals).

 **Some useful exmaples from Microsoft's Guide:**
 ```C#
 // ✅ Valid: Single line raw string literal requires double quotes on the same line.
 string singleLine = """Friends say "hello" as they pass by.""";

 // ✅ Valid: Multi-line raw string literal requires double quotes on their own line.
 string multiLine = """
   "Hello World!" is typically the first program someone writes.
   """;

 // ✅ Valid
 string embeddedXML = """